Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of particles: Introduction

 Finally, we do not have a successful unified field theory presently.
 Great progress has been made towards an unification of the four fundamental interactions in the universe in the 20th century.
 However, gravitation is still not unified successfully.
 New theories of gravity may shed some light on this puzzle.

 To conclude, it seems that new considerations on gravitation is needed.
-It is worthy keeping an open mind with respect to all the theories of gravitaty before the above problems been solved.
+It is worthy keeping an open mind with respect to all the theories of gravity before the above problems been solved.

 Now let us briefly review the long history of mechanical interpretations of gravitational phenomena.
-Many philosophers and scientists, such as \cite{Laozi1995}, Thales, Anaximenes, believed that everything in the universe is made of a kind of fundamental substance\cite{Whittaker1953}.
+Many philosophers and scientists, such as Laozi\cite{Laozi1995}, Thales, Anaximenes, believed that everything in the universe is made of a kind of fundamental substance\cite{Whittaker1953}.
 Descartes was the first to bring the concept of aether into science by suggesting that it has mechanical properties\cite{Whittaker1953}.
-Descartes interpreted the celestial motions of celestial bodies based on the hypothesis that the universe is filled by an fluidic vortex aether.
-Since Newton's law of gravitation was published in 1687\cite{Newton-a}, this action-at-a-distance theory was criticized by the French Cartesian\cite{Whittaker1953}.
+Since the Newton's law of gravitation was published in 1687\cite{Newton-a}, this action-at-a-distance theory was criticized by the French Cartesian\cite{Whittaker1953}.
 Newton admitted that his law did not touch on the mechanism of gravitation\cite{Cohen1980}.
-He tried to obtain a derivation of his law based on Descartes' scientific research program.
-At last, he proved that Descartes' vortex aether hypothesis could not explain celestial motions properly\cite{Newton-a}.
+He tried to obtain a derivation of his law based on Descartes' scientific research program \cite{Newton-a}.
 Newton himself even suggested an explanation of gravity based on the action of an aetherial medium pervading the space\cite{Newton-b,Cohen1980}.
-Euler attempted to explain gravitaty based on some hypotheses of a fluidic aether\cite{Whittaker1953}.
+Euler attempted to explain gravity based on some hypotheses of a fluidic aether\cite{Whittaker1953}.

 In a remarkable paper published in 1905, Einstein abandoned the concept of aether\cite{Einstein1905}.
-However, Einstein's assertion did not cease the explorations of aether, for instance, see \cite{Whittaker1953,Vigier1980,Carvalho2003,Arminjon2003,Carvalho-Oliveira2003,Jacobson2004,Davies2005,Levin-Wen2006}.
+However, Einstein's assertion did not cease the explorations of aether \cite{Whittaker1953,Vigier1980,Barut1988,Oldershaw1989a,Oldershaw1989b, Carvalho2003,Arminjon2003,Carvalho-Oliveira2003,Jacobson2004,Davies2005,Levin-Wen2006}.
 Einstein changed his view later and introduced his new concept of ether\cite{Einstein1920,Kostro2000}.
 I regret to admit that it is impossible for me to mention all the works related to this field in history.
+Adolphe Martin and Roy Keys\cite{Martin2005a,Martin2005b,Martin-Keys1994} proposed a gas model of vacuum to explain the physical phenomena such as electromagnetism, gravitation, quantum mechanics and the structure of elementary particles.

-Inspired by the above mentioned thoughts and others\cite{Lagally1922,Landweber-Yih1956,Yih1969,Faber1995,Currie2003}, we show that Newton's law of gravitation is derived based on the hypothesis that all the particles are made of singularities of a kind of ideal fluid.
+Inspired by the aforementioned thoughts and others\cite{Lagally1922,Landweber-Yih1956,Yih1969,Faber1995,Currie2003}, we show that the Newton's law of gravitation is derived based on the assumption that all the particles are made of singularities of a kind of ideal fluid.